What to Expect on Your Glider Ride Over Vancouver Island

 Countless small lakes sparkling like scattered diamonds

-The geometric patterns of agricultural fields
+The geometric patterns of agricultural fields and dairy farms

 Gliders are incredibly strong: These aircraft are built to withstand forces much greater than anything you'll experience during normal flight.